TheBraveByte/mail-app/test.md

 # Building the Mail Server API

 This section teaches you to build a solid and reliable server-side mail application.
-But before we proceed, in the next section, I'll explain the application's structure for better comprehension.
+But before you proceed, in the next section, I'll explain the application's structure for better comprehension.

 ## Designing the API architecture